-Deborah Sampson was a secret soldier from Massachusetts during the American Revolution who disguised herself as a man and fought in the Revolutionary War.
+Deborah Sampson was a secret soldier who lived Plympton, Mass during the American Revolution.
+Sampson disguised herself as a man and fought in the Revolutionary War.

 The following are some facts about Deborah Sampson:

 Deborah Sampson was born on December 17, 1760 in Plympton, Massachusetts to Johnathan Sampson, Jr. and Deborah Bradford.

 Bradford was a direct descendant of the Mayflower pilgrim, William Bradford, and Johnathan Sampson, Jr., was a direct descendant of the Mayflower pilgrims Miles Standish as well as John Alden.

 Deborah Sampson was the oldest of seven children.
 The Sampson family lived in poverty due to Johnathan Sampson, Jr’s, bad luck and lack of business skills.